The language to use when talking about suicide

 Stigma associated with suicide

 The stigma related to suicide may partially come from people not really understanding suicide.
-If you haven’t been affected by suicide, or know someone who has, it can be hard to make sense of it.
+If you haven’t been affected by suicide and do not know anyone who has, it can be hard to make sense of it.
 Sometimes, people jump to conclusions about why someone died by suicide and criticise them for their actions, without understanding the complex reasons why someone might have died in that way.

 The fact that suicide was illegal in Ireland until 1993 has played a part in creating stigma and shame around suicide.
 In the past, many religions believed that suicide was a sin and some still do.
 This is changing in some religions, but not in others.
 If you are part of a religious group that believes suicide is a sin, it can make it hard to hold a different view about suicide or to talk about suicide.